r9hino/IOT-Logo/readme.md

 ## To-do:
 1. Define phone numbers in database
-2. Send Whatsapp to list of numbers
+2. Send Whatsapp to list of phone numbers
 3. Connect to DGA
-4. Phone numbers and API key on environment variables.
+4. Phone numbers and API key on environment variables?
-5. Return PLC actuator to 'activo' when PLC connection is restablish
+5. Get all alert message in one place and on Notification flow send whatsapp.

 ## Mounting docker containers
 ### Docker compose